Modern Slavery Act Transparency Statement

 This statement relates to the period during our financial year, ended 31st March 2023.

 This statement has been approved by the GVAV Board of Directors, who review and update it annually.

-This statement has been Signed by our Chairman, Brian Abrahams, 21st May 2021.
+This statement has been signed by our Joint Managing Director Daniel Abrahams, 24th May 2023.